 Dr. Matteson enjoys all aspects of veterinary medicine, but has particular interest in surgery and cardiology.
 In addition to her many canine and feline patients, she has an interest in and treats ferrets and other small mammal pets.
 She regularly attends veterinary conferences to study the latest in veterinary medicine and surgery.

 Outside of work, Dr. Matteson enjoys motherhood, riding her horse, running and her hobbies.
-She is active in her church and in boy scouting.
+She is active in her church and in the Boy Scouts.
 Dr. Matteson lives in St. Leonard with her husband, Johnny, and two children Ethan and Siena, and a few "misfit" pets.

 Dr. Ironmonger was raised in Hampton, Virginia.
 She obtained her bachelor's degree in 1981 from the College of William and Mary in Williamsburg, Virginia, and earned her Doctor of Veterinary Medicine degree at the Virginia-Maryland Regional College of Veterinary Medicine in 1985.
 She practiced in Virginia Beach her first year out of school, then spent the next six years associated with a small animal hospital in Newport News, Virginia.

 She came to St. Mary's County in September, 1992 and joined the staff of Three Notch Veterinary Hospital.
 She particularly enjoys internal medicine, especially cardiology and dermatology.
-In addition to taking care of dogs and cat patients, she has additional expertise with rabbits and other small mammal pets.
+In addition to taking care of dog and cat patients, she has additional expertise with rabbits and other small mammal pets.